KuvvatGarayev/vehicle2network/README.md

 # Description
-This is a step-by-step guide to connect the robotic vehicle (with computer such as Jetson Nano) to available network
+This is a step-by-step guide to connect the robotic vehicle (with computer such as Jetson Nano) to an available network

 ## Steps
 1. check the network address (ex: wlan0) on jetson nano via ifconfig on terminal